Vasco Núñez de Balboa: Downfall and death

 On his return, Pedrarias wrote warm letters urging Balboa to meet him as soon as possible.
 Balboa quickly obeyed.
-Halfway to Santa María, he encountered a group of soldiers commanded by Francisco Pizarro, who arrested him in the name of the governor and accused him of trying to usurp Pedrarias' power and create a separate government in the South Sea.
+Along the inland route to Santa María, he encountered a group of soldiers commanded by Francisco Pizarro, who arrested him in the name of the governor and accused him of trying to usurp Pedrarias' power and create a separate government in the South Sea.
 Outraged, Balboa denied all charges and demanded that he be taken to Spain to stand trial.
-Pedrarias, together with Martin Enciso, ordered that the trial take place without delay.
+Because Balboa was "obeying" orders and en route to Santa Maria, Pedrarias's use of an advance party of soldiers to arrest Balboa is viewed as an illegal government operation used to covertly sack Balboa's ships before arriving in port.
+Together with Martin Enciso, Pedrarias ordered that the trial take place without delay.

 Balboa's trial began in January 1519 and on the fifteenth of that month, Espinosa sentenced him to death by decapitation.
 Four of Balboa's friends, Fernando de Argüello, Luis Botello, Hernán Muñoz, and Andrés Valderrábano, accused as accomplices, were sentenced to the same fate.
 The sentence was to be carried out in Acla, to show that the conspiracy had its roots in that colony.

 As Balboa and his friends were being led to the block, the town crier announced: "This is the justice that the King and his lieutenant Pedro Arias de Ávila impose upon these men, traitors and usurpers of the Crown's territories."
 Balboa could not restrain his indignation and replied: "Lies, lies!
 Never have such crimes held a place in my heart, I have always loyally served the King, with no thought in my mind but to increase his dominions."
 Pedrarias observed the execution, hidden behind a platform.
 The executioner beheaded Balboa and his four friends with an axe.
 Balboa's head did not come off clean on the first try; it took three.
 Their heads remained in public display for several days, as a sign of Pedrarias' might.
 The final location of Balboa's remains is unknown, partly because there is no record of what happened in Acla after the execution.

 Gaspar de Espinosa, Pedrarias' underling, sailed the South Sea aboard the very ships that Balboa had commissioned.
 In 1520, Ferdinand Magellan renamed the sea the Pacific Ocean because of its calm waters.